eqbeats/eqbeats/README.md

 You also need to make sure that you are in the `http` group, as well as the user running the webserver.

-There should be a `tracks` directory and an `art` directory with two subdirectories `art/medium` and `art/thumb` in the directory where eqbeats is installed.
+There should be a `tracks` directory and an `art` directory with two subdirectories, `art/medium` and `art/thumb`, in the directory where EqBeats is installed.
 The user you plan to run as should have write permission to these.

 #### Webserver

-Point your FCGI enabled webserver to the unix socket at `$EQBEATS_DIR/eqbeats.sock`.
+Point your FastCGI-enabled webserver to the Unix socket `$EQBEATS_DIR/eqbeats.sock`.

-You'll also need to alias `/static/` to `$EQBEATS_DIR/static/`, and proxy `/download/art/` and `/download/tracks/` to `$EQBEATS_DIR/art/` and `$EQBEATS_DIR/tracks/`
+You'll also need to alias `/static/` to `$EQBEATS_DIR/static/`, and proxy `/download/art/` and `/download/tracks/` to `$EQBEATS_DIR/art/` and `$EQBEATS_DIR/tracks/`, respectively.

 Here is a sample config for nginx: